dabliuw22/sb-oauth2-auth-server/README.md

-# Oauth2 Authorization Server
+redisredis# Oauth2 Authorization Server

-Authorization server that allows to store clients in SQL databases and generate JWT tokens, using the password grants.
+Authorization server that allows to store clients in SQL databases and tokens in Redis, using the password grants.

 1. Requirements:

-Java >= 1.8
+	* Java >= 1.8
+	* Redis

 2. Clone project: